Updated June 10, 2021

-Diving – There are 3 dive shops operating on Orchid Island for instruction, guiding and rentals.
+There are 3 dive shops operating on Orchid Island for instruction, guiding, and rentals.

-If your plan involves staying the night in Taitung, this website is a good source for the available housing options and can arrange booking: Taitung Hotels
+If your plan involves staying the night in Taitung, this website is a good source for the available housing options and can arrange a booking:

 Orchid Island Things to Do (aside from scuba diving)

-Orchid Island is not a bustling tourist destination, but rather is a good place to lay back and enjoy nature, in addition to the scuba diving.
+Orchid Island is not a bustling tourist destination, but rather is a good place to lay back and enjoy nature, in addition to scuba diving.
 Exploring the island by hiking, bicycle or scooter is an option.
 Heaven Lake is a good place for a hike.
-Twin Lions Rock is a nice spot for star gazing.
+Twin Lions Rock is a nice spot for stargazing.
 There are 2 steep roads leading up to the weather station where there are excellent views.
 As time goes on there are more and more bars and restaurants especially catering to tourists, but the local cuisine is unique and interesting, not to mention tasty.
-Visiting Yami villages and meeting the people there and around the island is a cross cultural experience even for Chinese tourists.
-Naturally there is also boating and other seaside activities to enjoy.
+Visiting Yami villages and meeting the people there and around the island is a cross-cultural experience even for Chinese tourists.
+Naturally, there is also boating and other seaside activities to enjoy.

 Orchid Island Photo Opportunities